Pirates vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins will look to beat Luis Ortiz, the Pittsburgh Pirates' starter, on Friday at 6:40 PM ET.
+Jorge Soler and the Miami Marlins take the field on Saturday at LoanDepot park against Osvaldo Bido, who is starting for the Pittsburgh Pirates.
+First pitch will be at 4:10 PM ET.

-Oddsmakers list the Marlins as -165 moneyline favorites, while giving the underdog Pirates +140 moneyline odds.
-An 8-run total is set in this contest.
+The Marlins are -165 moneyline favorites in this matchup with the Pirates (+135).
+The over/under is 8.5 runs for the contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.